dbayardAWS/intro-data-lake/lab1/NewLab1b.md

 This CloudFormation stack will create a few additional items used in this section of today's lab.
 Specifically, it will create an IAM policy to be used by Redshift and a Cloud9 browser-based development environment to be used to easily invoke the AWS CLI.

-*	Right-click on this [link](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=kinesis-replay-infrastructure&templateURL=https://dave-kinesis-lab.s3.amazonaws.com/simpleNoS3.template) and open it in a new tab to launch the CloudFormation template for this part of our lab.
+*	Right-click on this [link](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=DataLakeStack&templateURL=https://dave-kinesis-lab.s3.amazonaws.com/simpleNoS3.template) and open it in a new tab to launch the CloudFormation template for this part of our lab.

-* Name the stack "Data Lake Stack".
+* Name the stack "DataLakeStack".

 ![screenshot](images/New1a.png)